datatjej/langtechres-project/notes/README.md

 * moses decoder + KenLM
 * mgiza

+Running the cSMTiser tool consists of the following steps:
+* configuring the normaliser
+* training data preprocessing
+* building the models and tuning the system
+* running the final normaliser

 ### Installing Moses on Windows 10 using the Linux submodule
 1. Set up a virtual environment (`csmt_env`).<br>
 2. `sudo apt-get install`:<br>